-- 3.4.4 Describe the types of commonly available blood collection tubes and containers. - 3.4.5 Describe the IDAPA 11.03.01 requirements for blood collection, including the tube requirements. - 3.4.6 Discuss why the preservative and anticoagulant required for IDAPA-compliant blood collection tubes/containers are necessary. - 3.4.7 Discuss how ISP-FS kits comply with the requirements set forth in IDAPA 11.03.01.
+- 3.4.3 Describe the barrier protection measures required when handling biological samples and unknown liquids. - 3.4.4 Describe the types of commonly available blood collection tubes and containers. - 3.4.5 Describe the IDAPA 11.03.01 requirements for blood collection, including the tube requirements. - 3.4.6 Discuss why the preservative and anticoagulant required for IDAPAcompliant blood collection tubes/containers are necessary. - 3.4.7 Discuss how ISP-FS kits comply with the requirements set forth in IDAPA 11.03.01.

-4.0 Solution Preparation
+Solution Preparation 4.0

-4.1.1 Preparing a solution of known concentration is perhaps the most common activity in any analytical lab.
+- 4.1 Background and Theory - Preparing a solution of known concentration is perhaps the most 4.1.1 common activity in any analytical lab.
 The method for measuring out the solute and solvent depend on the desired concentration unit and how exact the solution's concentration needs to be known.
-Pipets and volumetric flasks are used when a solution's concentration must be exact; graduated cylinders, beakers and reagent bottles suffice when concentrations need only be approximate.

-4.2.1 Demonstrate an ability to prepare, and record the preparation of, solutions required in the analysis of alcohol and other volatiles.
-This includes how to operate the top-loading balance and pipetters.

-4.3.1 This section is covered in section 3.3 of this training manual.

-- 4.4.1 Maintaining a knowledge base within the discipline is an ongoing process.
+Pipets and volumetric flasks are used when a solution's concentration must be exact; graduated cylinders, beakers and reagent bottles suffice when concentrations need only be approximate. - 4.2 Objectives, Principles, and Knowledge - Demonstrate an ability to prepare, and record the preparation of, 4.2.1 solutions required in the analysis of alcohol and other volatiles.
+This includes how to operate the top-loading balance and pipetters. - Health and Safety Hazards 4.3 - This section is covered in section 3.3 of this training manual.
+4.3.1 - Reading and Practical Exercises 4.4 - Maintaining a knowledge base within the discipline is an ongoing 4.4.1 process.
 There is an appendix following this manual with suggested reading materials that cover the discipline as a whole, with many of the treatises covering multiple topics and sections.
 The discipline also maintains an ongoing and continually updated technical library.
 This will be referenced in the appendix as well.
 Refer to this for citations and references to support the answers to the exercises within this training manual. - 4.4.2 The Analyst in Training must explain the nomenclature and calculations involved in the determination of weight percent and volume percent solutions.